11 Reasons the USA & the World Will End Within the Next 100 Years

 My summary suggests that there will be in this order:

-1. A major down event, caused by global financial meltdown, world war, then at some point there will be a recovery.
+1. A major down event, caused by a global financial meltdown, a world war, then at some point there will be a recovery.

 3. The final phase will be a self-induced destruction of humanity (my reasons are somewhat different from existential risk theorists).